Detecting the early optical flashes of gamma-ray bursts with small telescope arrays: Optical GRB signatures

 The objective of this study is to understand the rate of possible \grb detections with \last.
 The \he emission of events should therefore be connected to observable optical signals.
 In principle, one could model the early optical emission of \grbs for each and every event as a low-energy extension of the prompt phase, or as part of the afterglow \citep{2019A&A...628A..59O, 2013ApJ...772...73K}.
 However, we are currently only interested in the average properties of the entire sample.
 We can therefore take a simpler, data-driven approach, as described in the following.

 The relation between the optical luminosity, \lumiopt, and the corresponding flux, \fluxopt, is

-The luminosity distance at a given redshift is denoted by $D_{L}$; the k-correction, $K$, accounts for the shift in frequency between the observed- and rest-frames of reference \citep{2002astro.ph.10394H}.
+The luminosity distance at a given redshift is denoted by $D_{L}$; the \textit{k}-correction, $K$, accounts for the shift in frequency between the observed and rest frames of reference \citep{2002astro.ph.10394H}.
 We can derive the flux from the corresponding \gamray luminosity as

 where $\lumiratio = \lumiopt / \lumigamma$ denotes the ratio of optical to \gamray luminosities.

 We assume the following model for the spectral flux density in the optical band, given frequency, $\nu$, and time, $t$: